Skip to main content

 Step 5: Create incentives for contribution

 Staff will not document lessons if it feels like additional work without benefit.
-Create structures that make contribution a norm: requiring lessons in evaluation reports, recognising good documentation, and using lessons in team learning sessions.
+Create structures that make contribution a norm: requiring lessons in evaluation reports, recognizing good documentation, and using lessons in team learning sessions.

 Key Components